Seatis/my-teaching-materials/project/hardware/led-matrix/README.md

 Modify the animation thread to get the ADC data from the message queue, and based on that value modify the speed of the animation.

+### Dot based on touch panel coordinate
+Based on the touch screen data show a dot on the LED matrix.
+For example if the user touches the bottom left corner of the screen the bottom left LED should be lit on the matrix.

 ### Characters on the matrix
 Make the program capable of displaying characters on the LED matrix!
 You can use lookup tables or any other methods to solve the task.